h1ddenpr0cess20/ultravision/docs/web.md

   2. Reports each service (`lm_studio`, `ollama`) with a `server_address`, optional `local_addresses`, and the discovered `vision_models`.
   3. Honors the `timeout` query parameter (default `2.0` seconds) and raises `HTTP 502` if an unexpected error occurs while probing.

-The UltraVision Studio frontend calls this endpoint on load (and whenever you hit Refresh) so the **Server** and **Model** dropdowns are pre-filled with reachable vision targets; switch either field to **Custom** when you want to override the discovered values.
+The UltraVision Studio frontend calls this endpoint on load (and whenever you hit Refresh) so the **Server** and **Model** dropdowns are pre-filled with reachable vision targets from both LM Studio and Ollama; switch either field to **Custom** when you want to override the discovered values.

 ## Deployment notes